FrancescoGradi/extreme_3d_faces_evaluator/README.md

 - `plyTotxt()`: `directory` stands for the directory where you can find the `.ply` files.
-If you follow the steps above, this should be set to `'filePlyRete/'`; `compressionLevel` stands for the sampling parameter `K` of the KNNSearch algorithm: since a single model has over 130.000 points, you will probably need to sample the model (depending on your hardware).
-If you have a single-node cluster, we recommend you to leave this parameter to its default value; `radius` stands for the maximum distance (from the nose tip) of the useful points: the CNN we've used doesn't reconstruct the ears, while the ground truth models have also those points so, to make the results valid, we've focused just on the face setting this parameter properly.
+If you follow the steps above, this should be set to `'filePlyRete/'`; `compressionLevel` stands for the sampling parameter `K` of the KNNSearch algorithm: since a single model has over 170.000 points, you will probably need to sample the model (depending on your hardware).
+If you have a single-node cluster, we recommend you to leave this parameter to its default value; `radius` stands for the maximum distance (from the nose tip) of the useful points: the CNN we've used reconstructs the ears, while the ground truth models have not also those points so, to achieve a better alignment, we've focused just on the face setting this parameter properly.
-- `MatTotxt()`: same as `plyTotxt()`
+- `MatTotxt()`: same as `plyTotxt()`, but with ground truth Matlab files.
 - `distancesTest()`: the FaceWarehouse dataset is structured this way: there are 150 candidates and 20 poses for each candidate.
 This means we can choose a subset of the candidates and also a subset of poses to run the test. `testers` and `poses` are